-The Law School's course registration system will only permit students to pre-register in a course requiring a pre-requisite if the pre-requisite has been taken in a previous semester.
+The University's course registration system will only permit students to pre-enroll in a course requiring a pre-requisite if the pre-requisite has been taken in a previous semester.
 A student who wishes to be considered for enrollment who has not previously taken the required pre-requisite may request a waiver from the instructor.
-Students must email the instructor detailing prior coursework/experience and then complete the Prerequisite Waiver form which requires the signature of the instructor.
-A student requesting a pre-requisite waiver will need to complete the process before the end of the pre-registration period.
+Students must email the instructor detailing prior coursework/experience and complete the Prerequisite Waiver Form which requires the signature of the instructor.
+Students requesting a pre-requisite waiver are advised to request approval from the instructor well before the pre-enrollment period to ensure that an approved waiver is timely processed and access is granted to select the desired course.
 Once the instructor's approval has been secured, the form must be submitted to the Law Registrar.
-The next opportunity after pre-registration to request a pre-requisite waiver will be during the Add/Drop period at the beginning of each semester.
+The next opportunity after pre-enrollment to request a pre-requisite waiver will be during the Add/Drop period at the beginning of each semester.